 Train Accident Lawyers

 Every day, a passenger train transports millions of people across the country into and out of cities and across state lines.
 These passenger trains are operated by commuter lines as well as Amtrak.
 According to its website, Amtrack alone serves more than 500 destinations in 46 states with over 21,000 miles of routes.
 Unfortunately, train accidents on these carriers are all too common.
 Examples of such railroad accidents include train derailments, trains hitting tractor-trailers or cars at crossings, trains hitting pedestrians, and collisions with other trains.
-At Tompkins Selph & Associates our personal injury attorneys are ready to fight for you in claims against Amtrak as well as commuter trains.
+Our personal injury attorneys are ready to fight for you in claims against Amtrak as well as commuter trains.
 The law imposes certain legal obligations on common carriers such as railroads which can vary from state to state.

 Choosing a seasoned personal injury attorney with experience is critical.
 Speak to an experienced accident lawyer and discuss your rights and legal options to recover full compensation at (614)-453-0971.